 Measure the area covered by the Sodding or Sprigging installed in accordance with section 230.04 of the standard specifications.
 Do not include gaps between adjacent rows of Solid Slab Sodding in any measurements.
 If Water or Fertilizer is included in the cost of the Sodding or Sprigging item, measurement and payment of these items may not be required.
-However, the requirements of the specification must still be met (i.e. fertilizer application rate, moisture content, etc.) If Water or Fertilizer is paid separately, ensure that fertilizer of the type and at the rate shown on the Plans is applied, in accordance with section 230.04G of the Standard Specifications.
-Inspect the fertilizer packaging and/or invoice for the guaranteed analysis and complete the sample record for fertilizer (AM5007).
+However, the requirements of the specification must still be met (i.e. fertilizer application rate, moisture content, etc.) Ensure that fertilizer of the type and at the rate shown on the Plans is applied, in accordance with section 230.04G of the Standard Specifications.

-Documentation of these Square Yard items will be performed within the SiteManager / Daily Work Reports / Work Items tab / DWR Template.
+Documentation of these Square Yard items will be performed within the SiteManager / Daily Work Reports / Work Items tab.